 When to Call a Landscaping Professional

 Some pool landscaping projects might be DIY, but calling a professional is a good idea if you have a more complicated pool design in mind, such as a terraced landscape or a new patio.
-After all, if you already have professionals handling your lawn and pool care, why not add a landscaper to the list?
+After all, if you already have professionals handling your lawn care, pool care, and pest control, why not add a professional landscaper to the list?

 With these landscape design ideas and tips, you can take your in-ground pool from drab to dramatic.
 The next time you go swimming, you’ll enjoy the view.

 Main Image Credit: zachstradling / Pixabay